mozilla-services/FindMyDevice/README.md

 --ddlcreate "change description"
 --ddlupgrade
 --ddldowngrade "SHA revision"
+--ddllog

 All DDL changes are kept in subdirectories under `sql/patches` with a SHA1 hash and the change description in the directory name.

 Each patch directory contains :
     - upgrade.sql
-    - downgrade.sql (optional)
+    - downgrade.sql.orig (optional)
     - prev.txt
+    - description.txt

 Any other files are ignored.

 The upgrade.sql script is used for processing version upgrades of the DDL.

-Downgrades similarly use the downgrade.sql script if one exists.
+A downgrade.sql.orig file is added to the patch directory, if you do not rename it to downgrade.sql, no downgrade is defined downgrades will halt at this version.

 prev.txt keeps track of the previous version that this patch is a child of.
 This prevents merging of multiple branches where simultaneous branches may cause multiple head database versions.
 In the case of multiple heads, an upgrade will abort.

+description.txt includes the comment which is passed to --ddlcreate